dinumathai/c-from-go/README.md

-# Call "C" library from "golang"
+# Call C library from golang

 Call you C code from golang